Akwalangas/name_generator/README.md

 # name_generator

-Project "Startup name generator".
+Project by Lukas Jasaitis for Vilnius School of AI, class D 2018: "Startup name generator".
 This project has a goal to generate a random Startup name.
 Project has two lists - business terms and random words.
 Project consist of four parts (Name, Age, Merge, color):